Queen Alia International Airport: Airport management

 Airport International Group (AIG) is a French company formed to rehabilitate, expand, and operate Queen Alia International Airport under a 25-year Build-Operate-Transfer (BOT) concession agreement.
 The concession was awarded to AIG in 2007 by the Government of Jordan after an open international tender that was overseen by the International Finance Corporation of the World Bank acting as an advisor to the Government.
 AIG's shareholders are French, Persian Gulf, and Palestinian partners.
 As of 2018, 51% of the shares are owned by Aéroports de Paris (ADP).
-The other shareholders are Meridiam Eastern Europe Investments (32%), Mena Airport Holding Ltd. (funded by the IDB; 12.75%), and the EDGO Group (owned by the al-Masri family; 4.75%).
+The other shareholders are Meridiam Eastern Europe Investments (32%), Mena Airport Holding Ltd. (funded by the IDB; 12.75%), and Edgo (4.75%).

 Through the BOT public-private partnership framework, the Government retains ownership of the airport and receives 54.47% of the airport's gross revenues for the first six years and 54.64% of the gross revenues for the remaining 19 years of the agreement's 25-year term.

 As part of its public-private partnership with the Government of Jordan, AIG closely collaborates with the Government on a day-to-day basis on all issues related to the airport.
-A dedicated project management unit within the Jordanian Ministry of Transport oversees the project for the Government.
-The Ministry of Transport receives complete annual financial statements and quarterly financial and operational reports.